 Rallying the Militia

-The Americans diverted the British, and Burgoyne's advance slowed, allowing time for the militias to finally rally to Schuyler's call for men.
-British thrusts toward New England and reports of Iroquois depredations helped stir this.
-From his headquarters in Albany, Schuyler issued pleas for powder, lead, guns, and supplies.
-But primarily for men.
-His plans called for another line of defense some 30 miles north of Albany.
+The Americans distracted the British, causing Burgoyne's advance to slow down and giving time for the militias to finally respond to Schuyler's call for men.
+British efforts toward New England and reports of Iroquois raids helped fuel this.
+From his headquarters in Albany, Schuyler made urgent pleas for powder, lead, guns, and supplies.
+But mainly, he needed men.
+His plans included establishing another line of defense about 30 miles north of Albany.

 Major General Schuyler

-But the blame for Ticonderoga fell on Schuyler's shoulders, and General Horatio Gates once more replaced him.
-Gates stopped the British in two pitched battles near Saratoga, where he would accept their surrender in October 1777.
+But the blame for Ticonderoga fell on Schuyler, and General Horatio Gates was once again put in charge.
+Gates halted the British in two decisive battles near Saratoga, where he accepted their surrender in October 1777.

 Horatio Gates